 - 1. In the administration of all matters covered by the Agreement, officials and employees are governed by the provisions of any existing or future laws and regulations, including policies set forth in the Federal Personnel Manual and Post Office Department regulations, which may be applicable, and the Agreement shall at all times be applied subject to such laws, regulations and policies, except as provided in Article XXVI, entitled Postal Manual Conflict. - 2.
-Management officials of the Post Office Department retain the right, in accordance with applicable laws and regulations and this Agreement (a) to direct employees of the Department, (b) to hire, promote, transfer, assign, and retain employees in positions within the Department, and to suspend, demote, discharge, or take other disciplinary action against employees, (c) to relieve employees from duty because of lack of work or for other legitimate reasons, (d) to maintain the efficiency of the Government operations entrusted to them, (e) to determine the methods, means and personnel by which such operations are to be conducted, and (f) to take whatever actions may be necessary to carry out the mission of the Department in situations of emergency, i.e., an unforeseen circumstance or a combination of circumstances which calls for immediate action in a situation which is not expected to be of a recurring nature. - 3.
-It is a prerogative of management to determine the complement of an installation, and to establish duty assignments.
-When complement and duty assignments have been established, by management, employees will be placed in such duty assignments pursuant to the provisions of the National or local agreements as limited by law or regulation.
+Management officials of the Post Office Department retain the right, in accordance with applicable laws and regulations and this Agreement (a) to direct employees of the Department, (b) to hire, promote, transfer, assign, and retain employees in positions within the Department, and to suspend, demote, discharge, or take other disciplinary action against employees, (c) to relieve employees from duty because of lack of work or for other legitimate reasons, (d) to maintain the efficiency of the Government operations entrusted to them, (e) to determine the methods, means and personnel by which such operations are to be conducted, and (f) to take whatever actions may be necessary to carry out the mission of the Department in situations of emergency, i.e., an unforeseen circumstance or a combination of circumstances which calls for immediate action in a situation which is not expected to be of a recurring nature.

+3. It is a prerogative of management to determine the complement of an installation, and to establish duty assignments.
+When complement and duty assignments have been established, by management, employees will be placed in such duty assignments pursuant to the provisions of the National or local agreements and as prescribed by law or regulation.
+Information on such complement and duty assignments shall be submitted to the appropriate employee organization representative(s) as far in advance as possible.